 Relying on Bots or Paid Services to File Appeals

-Some websites claim they can get your account unbanned faster for a price.
-Others use bots to send mass messages.
-These methods are not endorsed by TikTok and can easily flag your appeal as suspicious.
+Many sketchy websites or “hackers” claim they can get your account unbanned faster for a price.
+These methods are not endorsed by TikTok, and using them will immediately flag your account for suspicious activity.

 Deleting the App or Creating a New Account Right Away